JeffGiroux/f5_terraform/Azure/Route_Server/README.md

 # Description
 Azure Route Server and BIG-IP using BGP and eCMP for traffic distribution

+## TO DO - WORK IN PROGRESS
+1. More README, more how-to steps
+2. Finish BIG-IP setup with test app
+3. Remove test network prefix virtuals later
+4. Wait for Azure Route Server GA...currently in preview

 ## Diagram

 ![Azure Route Server and BIG-IP](images/azure-route-server-overview.png)